sonik-br/GDMENUCardManager/README.md

 # GDMENU Card Manager
 Manage content on SD Card for Dreamcast's GDEmu/GDMenu

-For GDEMU to propperly work it's required to follow a pattern when putting files on the SD Card.<br/>
+For GDEMU to properly work it's required to follow a pattern when putting files on the SD Card.<br/>
 If not done correctly it will take a lot of time to boot and can even fail to.<br/>
 This program will save the files the proper way so you console will boot super fast!